top of page

 What is Outdoor School?

-An Outdoor School program is a multi-day, overnight experience where students have the opportunities to participate in outdoor-based learning activities in outdoor recreation, natural science, and cultural history.
+An Outdoor School program is a multi-day, accredited overnight experience where students have the opportunities to participate in outdoor-based learning activities in outdoor recreation, natural science, and cultural history.

 Outdoor School program providers work with partnering school groups to meet curriculum goals and state academic standards.